StepanBoychuk/4.4-User-management-rating/README.md

 >POST /api/user/:id/vote

 will vote for user with :id.
-Require JWT token in authorisation header and "voteType" field in request body. "voteType" can be only "upvote" or "downvote"
+Require JWT token in authorisation header and "voteType" field in request body. "voteType" can be only "1" or "-1"